Use Case · For the CFO

 Illustrative example

-Get to GAAP profitability by next quarter.
+A path to GAAP profitability as soon as next quarter.

 For a company with $80M in non-GAAP operating income and $100M in annual SBC.